How To Make Lacto-Fermented Mushrooms

 What do Lacto-Fermented Mushrooms Taste Like?

-Lacto-fermented mushrooms have an earthiness flavor as well as salty and savory that comes through and, of course, a little funkiness from the ferment.
+Lacto-fermented mushrooms have an earthy flavor as well as salty and savory that comes through and, of course, a little funkiness from the ferment.
 The intense flavor can be used as a next-level umami pop in any dish.

 Lacto-Fermented Mushrooms